Archives

-The papers of Lyndon B. Johnson, which form the core of the library's holdings, include the White House files of his presidency (1963-1969), and papers from his service as a congressman (1937-1949), senator (1949-1961), and vice president (1961-1963).
-We also hold the papers of several hundred other individuals, including family, friends, associates, and members of his presidential administration.
+The papers of Lyndon B. Johnson form the core of the library's archival holdings.
+They include the White House files of his presidency (1963-1969) and plus his papers from from his service as a congressman (1937-1949), senator (1949-1961), and vice president (1961-1963).
+See our List of Holdings for collection details.

 To visit the Reading Room: